 Provide well-structured release notes.
-Check how Slack supplies these in its app (under the little gift box icon), giving information on what was added, changed, and fixed.
+Check out how Slack supplies these in its app (under the little gift box icon), giving information on what’s been added, changed, and fixed with each version.

 Be creative in release notes.
 Privat24, a Ukrainian banking app, tells funny stories about their designers and mixes notes with their updates and bug fix information.
 Tumblr also provides a great example of creative release notes:

 Explain new features where they appear in the app.
 For instance, Instagram demonstrated threaded replies in… a threaded reply!
 How clever.
-And every new Instagram feature is introduced in a walkthrough guide in stories, making everyone learn about it and try it ASAP.
+And every new Instagram feature is introduced in a walkthrough guide in Stories, making sure everyone learns about it and tries it ASAP.

 Implement changes gradually

 Studies prove that users don’t like changes.
 Especially if you change a lot at once.
-This is why we recommend to perform mobile or web app redesigning step by step so users have time to get used to the updates.
+This is why we recommend performing web or mobile app redesigns step by step so users have time to get used to the updates.
 Take a look at the Google Ads redesign, which lasted for a year and a half!

 Google spent a lot of effort to properly conduct this big change to their ad tool:

-Carefully analyzed user feedback and looked for the main user problems (complexity, navigating unintuitively, outdated design, and a user experience that was centered around the product and features rather than advertisers and marketers’ needs)
+Carefully analyzed user feedback and looked for the main user problems (complexity, unintuitive navigation, outdated design, and a user experience that was centered around the product and features rather than advertisers’ and marketers’ needs)

-Checked the ad tool market along with current design trends (Material Design at that time)
+Checked the ad tool market along with current design trends (Material Design at the time)

 Announced the Google Ads redesign and its approximate duration (12 to 18 months)

-Explained what was going to change (huge UX and UI updates, mainly to fix the issues mentioned above)
+Explained what was going to change (huge UI and UX updates, mainly to fix the issues mentioned above)

-Updated certain elements and selected advertisers from the active user list for testing and feedback
+Updated certain elements and selected active advertisers for testing and feedback

-Informed users when the redesign was complete and added a walkthrough guide to see what was different
+Informed users when the redesign was complete and added a walkthrough guide to show what was different

-Fixed all bugs and problems that appeared after the redesign
+Fixed all bugs and problems that appeared after refreshing the design

 Gave users some time to get used to the new interface and then announced the date when Google would stop supporting the old version

 Now that’s gradual, isn’t it?
-As a result, users stayed loyal to Google Ads and the tool got many more new users, helping Google’s ad revenue rise from 79.38 to 116.32 billion dollars.
+As a result, users stayed loyal to Google Ads and the tool got many new users, helping Google’s ad revenue rise from $79.38 to $116.32 billion.

 A redesign journey can be either an undue risk or a big success depending on how you approach it.
-If it’s a decision resulting from careful consideration, there’s a high chance that the redesign will bring better app performance, a higher retention rate, and more sales.
-At Yalantis, we help our clients create designs that bring in money.
-Don’t hesitate to come to us if you need experts to re-design and re-think your app.
+If it’s an upgrade decision resulting from careful consideration, there’s a high chance the redesign will bring better app performance, a higher retention rate, and more sales.
+Have you considered partnering with a UI/UX designing agency or a software development company to carry out your redesign?
+At Yalantis, we have solid experience redesigning applications.
+Don’t hesitate to contact us if you need experts to redesign and rethink your app.